INTRODUCTION

 - https://github.com/jakartaee/mail-api for Android

-EMAIL TRANSMISSION IN Be-Maps AND Be-M2M IS SSL/TLS, BASED ON FOLLOWING CONFIGURATION CODE.
+EMAIL TRANSMISSION IN Be-Maps is SSL/TLS, BASED ON FOLLOWING CONFIGURATION CODE.

 IMAP (iOS)